BDC Hamburger Icon

 The only way to know if your contest or sweepstakes was successful is by crunching the numbers through a marketing analysis.
 Did you achieve your primary and secondary goals?
 Did you realize other positive benefits from the game’s promotion?

-In addition to key performance indicators (KPIs) like website traffic, new social followers and revenue increases, analyzing customer feedback is essential.
+In addition to key performance indicators (KPIs) like website traffic, new social followers and revenue increases, analyzing and using customer feedback is essential.
 Gather the following survey data:

 • Did participants have fun?